hotwax/inventory-count/README.md

 - You should have access to firebase project

 ### Dev deployment

-- Update the DEV instance url at .env.production file

 - Build the application using following command
   `ionic build`